 - + Enabling embedded audio playback in a movie file.
-Refer to "Audio Output" on page 101 - + Linking a movie to timecode start times for timecode sync playmodes.
-Refer to "Timecode Synchronization" on page 103. - + Setting the playback rate (in fps) for individual image sequences, overriding the global preference. - Setting the scaling factor or axis flipping properties for objects.
+Refer to "Audio Output" on page 98 for additional information on audio playback. - + Linking a movie to timecode start times for timecode sync playmodes.
+Refer to "Timecode Synchronization" on page 102. - + Setting the playback rate (in fps) for individual image sequences, overriding the global preference. - + Setting the scaling factor or axis flipping properties for objects.